dipankatanu/Cheat-Codes/README.md

-Contains some useful different cheat codes I collected from various sources.
+Contains some useful cheat codes I collected from various sources.